AlpacaInTheNight/PromptsBrowser/README.md

 1. The `update` button will replace the style's prompts with the current active prompts.

+1. Like with saving of a style you can choose what meta information must be stored in the updated style.

 1. The `Update preview` button will add/replace preview for the style using the currently generated and selected image.

 1. In simple mode you can also click with `shift` key to add style.
 You can click and hold `ctrl/meta` key to delete style.

+1. To rename a style, select it and enter the desired new name in the bottom panel of the window, then click `Rename`.
+The name of the style must be unique in the collection.

 ### Collection editor